 But you should be aware that the launcher may break some formerly valid scripts with "#!" lines, may choose a default version which you don't expect and your scripts can't use, and may require configuration and code changes on the order of those it was intended to obviate.
 The new boss is better than the old boss, but seems to have gone to the same school.

 This page's material first appeared on this page, and was later revised and published in this book.
-See the latter for more on using Python.
+See the latter for more on using Python on Windows and elsewhere.